NOTE: More recent intranet templates and examples

 Origami's mid-year update brings a new array of configurations for your intranet design to make every page stand out.
 You can do this if you already have an intranet and want to take advantage of a fresh new look on your pages.
 If you're starting with a brand new intranet, even more options are available to you.

 We've put together a few of our favorite design configurations to help you come up with some amazing ideas.

 Everything you see here has been put together with tools available in Origami and SharePoint.
-With just a little bit of content, you have a shiny new intranet design waiting for you.
+With a just little bit of content, you have a shiny new intranet design waiting for you.

 Information Article Page

-This simple yet common design makes up for the majority of intranet information pages.
+This simple yet common intranet design makes up for the majority of intranet information pages.
 The main strength of this page design is the simplicity.
 Users expect to quickly scan the content for what they're looking for, and this design delivers just that very well.

 Here are some common user cases for an information article page: